-- Students will be given their predicted ATAR from Year 11 Semester 2 this week.
-Please discuss the predicted ATAR with your young person. - This provides them with an idea of the impact of moderation, standardisation and scaling on each course. - A predicted ATAR session will be provided on Wednesday outlining these processes and other important aspects that can have an impact on their final result.
-It's important that all ATAR students attend. - Students will also receive a predicted ATAR from Semester 1 in Year 12
+- Students will be given their predicted ATAR from Semester 2 Year 11 during this week. - This provides them with an idea of the impact of moderation, standardisation and scaling on each course. - A Predicted ATAR session will be provided in week 8 outlining these processes and other important aspects that can have an impact on their final result.
+It's important that all ATAR students attend. - Students will also receive predicted ATAR from Semester 1 in Year 12